ChefZander/skyblock_zero/mods/sbz_progression/quests/Introduction.md

-Hello, quest files contain spoilers.
+Hello, quest files will contain spoilers to secret quests.
-They are also meant to be viewed in the raw form, not in the graphical form.
+Maybe someone could make a parser that removes all the ### Text ### Meta stuffs

 # Questline: Introduction